bobromero/TeeTime/README.md

-This is the repo for general Tee Time, not front end or back end
+This is the TeeTime repo
+Using nextjs for server side rendering with react